-When 22 year-old Georgina Kee receives her degree at the Millenium Forum today it will not be the first time that the award-winning dancer has taken centre-stage.
+When 22 year-old Georgina Kee receives her degree at the Millennium Forum today it will not be the first time that the award-winning dancer has taken centre-stage.

 As a member of the Sollus School of Highland Dancing, based in her native Bready, Georgina has performed at the Military Tattoo in Edinburgh and choreographed the first highland dancing team from Ireland to take part in the festival in 2011.